-Hospitality Leadership (BSB)
+Hospitality Leadership Major (BSB)

-Hospitality Leadership Minor (Non-Business Students)
+Hospitality Leadership Minor

 Hospitality Leadership major requirements include at minimum 192+ credit hours that will be used to gain strong industry knowledge needed to be a successful leader within business and hospitality.
-Below are the various core curriculum programs required to complete the Bachelor of Science (BS) in Business degree with focus in hospitality leadership:
+Below are the various core curriculum programs required to complete the Bachelor of Science (BS) in Business degree with a focus in hospitality leadership:

 internships, each from a different organization.
 By requiring two different internships, not only is the student exposed to different organizational cultures and operating procedures, networking with industry professionals is enhanced.
 Thus, upon graduating, the student will have both industry experience and a personal network to use when building his or her career.

-Note: These two (2) internships, combined, fulfill the Junior Year Experiential Learning (JYEL) requirement of the Liberal Studies Program (LSP).
+Note: These two internships, combined, fulfill the Junior Year Experiential Learning (JYEL) requirement of the Liberal Studies Program (LSP).